 In the Gulf of Mexico dead zone, for example, agricultural runoff from the farmlands of central U.S, travel down the Mississippi.
 The phenomenon was first noted in the 1970's, about the time that monocultural agriculture began on a massive scale.
 A single low-oxygen event (known scientifically as hypoxia) off the coasts of New York State and New Jersey in 1976 covering a mere 385 square miles (1,000 square kilometers) of seabed ended up costing commercial and recreational fisheries in the region more than $500 million.
 As it stands, roughly 83,000 tons (75,000 metric tons) of fish and other ocean life are lost to the Chesapeake Bay dead zone each year—enough to feed half the commercial crab catch for a year.

 Since then, the number of dead zones in the world's oceans and seas has increased dramatically, endangering fish stocks and the people who depend on them for food and livelihoods, the United Nations Environment Program (UNEP) warned Thursday.
 The latest study finds at least 435 dead zones across the world, up dramatically from previous years.

 Some of the earliest recorded dead zones were in places like Chesapeake Bay in the United States, the Baltic Sea, the Kattegat, the Black Sea and the northern Adriatic Sea.
-The most well-known area of depleted oxygen is in the Gulf of Mexico - directly linked to nutrients or fertilizers brought to the Gulf by the Mississippi River.
+The best known area of depleted oxygen is in the Gulf of Mexico - directly linked to massive agricultural nutrients or fertilizers brought to the Gulf by the Mississippi River.